EQAR/deqar-docs/docs/report_data.md

 A single creating agency must be clearly identified for each report.
 The creating agency is often, though not always, the same as the submitting agency (see [Agency Identifiers](architecture_data_model.md#agency-identifiers)).

+> When a report is co-created by several EQAR-registered agencies, one of the agencies needs to take responsibility for uploading the report to DEQAR and keeping it up-to-date.
+This one should be specified as (main) Agency, the other ones as Contributing Agencies.

 - **Agency\*** (<code>agency</code>; required; string)
-  The agency which created the report must be provided for each report as an agency acronym or as a DEQAR agency ID.
+  The (main) agency which created the report must be provided for each report as an agency acronym or as a DEQAR agency ID.
 This allows the report to be linked to an existing agency record and makes it possible to validate and transform the submitted data in accordance with the agency's profile.
   *e.g. AAQ*
   *e.g. 33*

+- Contributing Agencies (<code>contributing_agencies[n]</code>; not required; string)
+  Additional EQAR-registered agencies that were involved in the external QA procedure and the production of the report.
+Contributing agencies can only be recorded if they were registered in EQAR at the time of issuing of the report (<code>valid_from</code> date).
+Otherwise, all validation and flagging rules follow the main agency.
+The report will also be shown under the contributing agencies’ profiles in DEQAR.
+  *e.g. MusiQuE*
+  *e.g. 34*

 ## Report Identifier